 Why you should go to Guadalajara

 I’ll admit I didn’t know much about the city.
-It is Mexico’s 2nd largest city and is famous for being home to both mariachi and tequila.
+It is currently Mexico’s 7th largest city (pop close to 1.4 million) and is famous for being home to both mariachi and tequila.
 Locals I’ve met like to boast that “Tapatios” (locals of Guadalajara) are good-looking, friendly, and that they like to party.
 They also say that Guadalajara has “genuine” Mexican food, unlike northern Mexico.
 Tapatios generally seem to have a pretty high opinion of themselves 🙂 .

 Experiences and Impressions